 - Sprinkle baking soda on the bottom of pots with burnt-on food.
 Fill with hot water and then soak overnight.
 Scrub to clean.

 - Use 3 parts baking soda to 1 part water to clean stains on surfaces in the kitchen or bath.

 - Freshen carpet by sprinkling with baking soda, waiting 15 minutes, and then vacuuming.

 - Pretreat grease stains with a baking soda paste before washing.

 - Add a 1/2 cup of baking soda to your load of whites before washing.
 This will increase the effectiveness of chlorine bleach.

 - Sprinkle your sponge with baking soda when cleaning walls.
-This will even remove crayon!
+This will even remove crayons!

 - Dust produce with baking soda before washing to get it extra clean.

 - Plastic food containers can be cleaned by wiping down with baking soda.
-Soak stubborn stains with 4 parts baking soda and 1 part water.
+You can also soak stubborn stains with 4 parts baking soda and 1 part water.